Six Flags over Texas History

 The six flags comes from the six nations that have governed Texas during its history.
 These flags include Spain, France, Mexico, the Republic of Texas, the United States of America, and the Confederate States of America.

 When the park opened in 1961, it had themed areas for each flag.
-Today the park has combined the Spain and Mexico sections into one area, while referring to the France and Confederacy sections as the “Old South and France.”
+Today the park has commonly referred to the Spain and Mexico sections as one area, while referring to the France and Confederacy sections as the “Old South and France.”
 The Texas and United States areas still remain, while additional sections have been added as the park expanded over the years, including “Tower,” “Boomtown,” “Gotham City,” and “Goodtimes Square” (since absorbed by Gotham City) for a total of 7 themed areas.

 In August 2017, in the wake of violent protests in Virginia, Six Flags stopped flying the Confederate States of America flag.
 All flags were changed to the USA flag at the park entrance and throughout the park.
 Some questioned the removal, noting the park had been using the first flag of the CSA (the “Stars and Bars“) and not the later “rebel” battle flag that is often associated with racists.